 - Intune subscription licenses (per-user annual or monthly subscription)

 The problem is that almost no organization, other than Microsoft, has fully adopted the "Modern Management agenda" as of now.

 Microsoft's Windows 10 Servicing Options Going Forward

-In my opinion, Microsoft will not stray from their WaaS strategy very far — too much internally and financially is hinging on the market adopting this new X-as-a-Service mentality that pushes its cloud agenda, and has put them on a straight path to becoming the first "trillion-dollar company."
-Microsoft is now also the biggest security company in the world, and you cannot lead the pack when it comes to cybersecurity if you update your operating system only every two years or more.
+In my opinion, Microsoft will not stray from their WaaS strategy very far — there is too much internally and financially is hinging on the market adopting this new X-as-a-Service mentality that pushes its cloud agenda, and has put them on a straight path to becoming the first "trillion-dollar company."
+Microsoft is now also the biggest security company in the world, and you cannot lead the pack when it comes to cyber security if you update your operating system only every two years or more.

 On the other side, Microsoft is heavily dependent upon enterprise revenue!
 If larger organizations are not getting on board with their "Modern IT Management" agenda, they might have to slow down.
 "Microsoft might switch to releasing one feature update per year and extending their support window to 24 months — we will find out soon!" says Rob Helm.